 I often scroll back through my recent history to see commands I previously run.
 When I do that, I find it useful to have some sort of timestamp on my console that I can look back on and see approximately when commands were run.
 To do this, I display the current time when the previous command finished executing.

-When the timestamp tweak is applied, the result is that the history now has a timestamp for all my previous commands display right there on the screen as I scroll back through my history.
+By enabling the timestamp tweak, I am able to view the timestamps of all my past commands on the screen while browsing through my history.
 You can see in the screenshot below that I executed examples for this article over the course of a few hours.
 The timestamp helps me understand the history of commands better.

 Querying how long the last command ran

-Recall earlier I mentioned that occasionally I have commands that take multiple minutes to complete.
-At some point, seconds becomes cumbersome when trying to understand length of time.
-For example, 286 seconds isn't easily converted in our heads to 4 minutes and 46 seconds.
+As I mentioned before, sometimes I have commands that can take several minutes to finish.
+At some point, seconds become cumbersome when trying to understand length of time.
+For instance, mentally converting 286 seconds to 4 minutes and 46 seconds is an arduous task.
 But we can design some code to convert seconds to minutes for long running queries.

 In the syntax below, I am testing the total runtime.
 If it's greater than 60 seconds, the code converts the seconds to minutes and seconds.
 If it's not, then just display the time in seconds.